content-services/content-sources-backend/docs/architecture.md

  * Database
    * If unavailable, user actions cannot be performed, no introspections can take place
  * Redis
-   * If unavailable, requests to the api will have a higher latency
+   * If unavailable, requests to the API will have a higher latency
  * Kafka broker
    * If unavailable, no notifications can be sent
  * Pulp